larilofman/reaktor-assignment/README.md

 ### Products Reducer

-Product reducer has two <a href="https://github.com/larilofman/reaktor-assignment/blob/main/src/components/state/reducer/products/action.ts" target="_blank">async actions</a>,
+Products reducer has two <a href="https://github.com/larilofman/reaktor-assignment/blob/main/src/components/state/reducer/products/action.ts" target="_blank">async actions</a>,
 one for fetching products by category and one for fetching availability by manufacturer.

 Once the GetProducts function gets a response, it maps all the returned products so that their availability status is set to loading.

-The GetAvailability function runs until it gets a valid response from the api and proceeds turning that data into an object with product ids as keys and an Availability enum as value before sending a dispatch to store it.
+The GetAvailability function runs until it gets a valid response from the api and proceeds turning that data into a record with product ids as keys and Availability enums as values before sending a dispatch to store it.

 ## Roadmap